spell1612/todo/readme.md

 * clone from git using `$ git clone https://github.com/spell1612/todo.git <foldername>` (Foldername optional.
 Defaults to repo name)
 * cd into folder with `$ cd <foldername>` or `$ cd todo` by default
 * create new env file by using `$ cp .env.example .env`
+* Setup your local environment (create a database etc...)
+* Enter your environment details in the .env file
 * grab the dependancies with `$ composer update`
   - dependancies can be defined in the composer.json file
 * migrate the db changes using `$ php artisan migrate`